grantmcdermott/grantmcdermott.github.io/_posts/2020-10-19-better-way-adjust-ses.md

 [^1]: You can substitute with a regular *for* loop or `purrr::map()` if you prefer.

-[^2]: You should read the package documentation for a full description, but very briefly: Valid `se` arguments are "standard", "white", "cluster", "twoway", "threeway" or "fourway".
+[^2]: You should read the package documentation for a full description, but very briefly: Valid `se` arguments are "standard", "hetero", "cluster", "twoway", "threeway" or "fourway".
 The `cluster` argument provides an alternative way to be explicit about which variables you want to cluster on.
 E.g. You would write `cluster = c('country', 'year')` instead of `se = 'twoway'`.

 [^3]: Note that I'm going to use a `dep_tod / dep_delay` expansion on the RHS to get the [full marginal effect]({{ site.baseurl }}{% post_url 2019-12-16-interaction-effects %}) of the interaction terms.
 Don't worry too much about this if you haven't seen it before (click on the previous link if you want to learn more).